-Moruf Oseni is the Executive Director of the Retail Directorate on the board of Wema Bank Plc. with responsibility for Consumer & SME business, E-business & Payments and the Digital bank (ALAT).
+Moruf Oseni is the Deputy Managing Director of Wema Bank Plc.
+Prior to his appointment, he was an Executive Director responsible for the bank’s Consumer & SME business, E-business & Payments and the Digital bank (ALAT).

 Moruf is a member of the Institute of Directors (IoD), an Honorary Senior Member of the Chartered Institute of Bankers of Nigeria (CIBN) and a member of Nigerian Institute of Management (NIM).
 He serves on the board of Continental Broadcasting Services Limited and is a member of the Lagos State Economic Advisory Committee.

 Moruf holds an MBA degree from the Institut European d’Administration des Affaires (INSEAD) in France, a Masters in Finance (MiF) from the London Business School and a B.Sc. in Computer Engineering from Obafemi Awolowo University (OAU), Ile-Ife, Nigeria.
-He is also an alumnus of King’s College, Lagos.
+He is also an alumnus of both the Advanced Management Program (AMP) of the Harvard Business School and King’s College, Lagos.